-- (B) Employees Disabled on or After April 1, 1998 - ( See Explanatory Note in Preamble to this Addendum.) - (1) In the event an employee, while enrolled in this Plan, becomes totally disabled on or after April 1, 1998 as a result of an accident or sickness, then, after the employee has been totally disabled for five (5) months the employee shall receive a benefit equal to seventy per cent (70%)of the first \$2800 of the pre-disability monthly earnings and fifty per cent (50%)on the pre-disability monthly earnings above \$2800 or 66-2/3% of pre-disability monthly earnings, whichever is more.
-The \$2800 level is to be increased annually by the increase in the weighted average wage rate for employees under the collective agreement for the purpose of determining the benefit amount for eligible employees as at their date of disability.
+- (B) Employees Disabled on or After April 1, 1998 ( See Explanatory Note in Preamble to this Addendum.) - (1) In the event an employee, while enrolled in this Plan, becomes totally disabled on or after April I, 1998 as a result of an accident or sickness, then, after the employee has been totally disabled for five (5) months the employee shall receive a benefit equal to seventy per cent (70%) of the first \$2800 of the pre-disability monthly earnings and fifty per cent (50%) on the pre-disability monthly earnings above \$2800 or 66-2/3% of pre-disability monthly earnings, whichever is more.
+The \$2800 level is to be increase annually by the increase in the weighted average wage rate for employees under the collective agreement for the purpose of determining the benefit amount for eligible employees as at, their date of disability.

-It is understood that this adjustment will only be applied once for each eligible employee, i.e., at the date of the disability, to determine the benefit amount to be paid prospectively for the duration of entitlement to benefits under the LTD plan.
+It is understood that this adjustment will only be applied once for each eligible employee, i.e., at the date of the dis ability, to determine the benefit amount to be paid prospectively for the duration of entitlement to benefits under the LTD plan.

-(2) In the event that the benefit falls below the amount set out in Section 2(B)(1) above for the job that the claimant was in at the time of commencement of receipt of benefits, LTD benefits to be adjusted prospectively to seventy per cent (70%) of the first \$2800 of the current monthly earnings and fifty per cent (50%) on the current monthly earnings above \$2800 or 66-2/3% of current monthly earnings, whichever is more based on the wage rate in effect following review by

-HBT every four years.
-(Note: the \$2800 figure will be adjusted as set out in Section 2(B)(1) above).

-(C) All Claimants
+- (2) In the event that the benefit falls below the amount set out in Section 2(B)(1) above for the job that the claimant was in at the time of commencement of receipt of benefits, LTD benefits to be adjusted prospectively to severity per cent (70%) of the first \$2800 of the current monthly earnings and fifty per cent (50%) on the current monthly earnings above \$2800 or 66-2/3% of current monthly earnings, whichever is more based on the wage rate in effect following review by HBT every four years.
+(Note: the \$2800 rigure will be adjusted as set out in Section 2(B)(1) above). - (C) All Claimants month period or such shorter period that the employee has been employed, prior to the date of disability, multiplied by his/her hourly pay rate as at the date of disability.

 For the purposes of the above, earnings shall mean basic monthly earnings (including isolation allowances where applicable) as at the date of disability.
-Basic monthly earnings for regular part-time employees shall be calculated on the basis of the employee's average monthly hours of work for the twelve-month period or such shorter period that the employee has been employed, prior to the date of disability, multiplied by his/her hourly pay rate as at the date of disability.
+Basic monthly earnings for regular part-time employees shall be calculated on the basis of the employee's average monthly hours of work for the twelve-